Gaurav Sharma, Amit Kumar, Inamuddin*, Mansi Sood and Abdullah M. Asiri Pages 138 - 148 ( 11 )

-School of Chemistry, Shoolini University, Solan -173212, Himachal Pradesh, School of Chemistry, Shoolini University, Solan -173212, Himachal Pradesh, Department of Applied Chemistry, Faculty of Engineering and Technology, Aligarh Muslim University, Aligarh-202002, Uttar Pradesh, School of Chemistry, Shoolini University, Solan -173212, Himachal Pradesh, Chemistry Department, Faculty of Science, King Abdulaziz University, P. O. Box 80203, Jeddah 21589
+School of Chemistry, Shoolini University, Solan -173212, Himachal Pradesh, School of Chemistry, Shoolini University, Solan -173212, Himachal Pradesh, Chemistry Department, Faculty of Science, King Abdulaziz University, Jeddah 21589, School of Chemistry, Shoolini University, Solan -173212, Himachal Pradesh, Chemistry Department, Faculty of Science, King Abdulaziz University, Jeddah 21589